leodube/DigitalGarden/🎲 Random/Car Detailing/Paint.md

 ## Ceramics (optional)
 1. Spray Hydro Charge onto a blue microfibre applicator.
-2. Apply to surface in a straight, cross-hatch pattern (avoid circular motions) and ensure enough product is added.
+2. Apply to surface in a straight, cross-hatch pattern (avoid circular motions).
+Use 3-4 sprays per working area.
-3. Once added to the working surface, lightly buff with a microfibre towel.
+3. Once added to the working surface, wait 30 seconds to 1 minute and then lightly buff with a microfibre towel.
 4. Once done applying the ceramic coating, throw out the applicator as the product will harden.

 ## Glaze